WhyAre/tp/docs/DeveloperGuide.md

 ---

+#### Use case: Edit student

+**System**: TAskbook <br>
+**Actor**: User

+**MSS**

+1. User requests to list students
+2. System shows a list of students
+3. User sends request to edit a specific student index in the list with details to edit
+4. System edits a new user
+5. Use case ends

+**Extensions**

+- 3a.
+If input is erroneous or user does not exist
+  - 3a1.
+System displays an error message
+  - 3a2.
+Use case resumes at step 3

+---

 #### Use case: Delete student

-**System**: Taskbook
+**System**: TAskbook <br>
 **Actor**: User

 **MSS**

 1. User requests to list students
 2. System shows a list of students
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student index in the list
 4. System deletes the student
 5. Use case ends

 **Extensions**

-- 2a.
+- 3a.
 If the given index is invalid
-  - 2a1.
+  - 3a1.
 System shows an error message
-  - 2a2.
+  - 3a2.
 Use case resumes at step 1

 ---

 #### Use case: List students

-**System**: Taskbook
+**System**: TAskbook <br>
 **Actor**: User

 **MSS**